 You don't have to report the crime to the police to get the support you need.
-Enter your postcode in the box at the top of this website to find help nearby.
+You can use the search box at the top of this website to find help nearby.

-When you talk to the police you can have someone with you.
-They'll just need to be over 18.
+When you talk to the police you can have someone with you, they'll just need to be over 18 years old.

 If you've seen the crime, you might be asked to describe what happened in a witness statement.
 This can be recorded on video, so you don't have to repeat it in court.

 The investigating police officer will let you know in one working day what's happening with the suspect - for example, if they're being allowed home before going to court.